weatherisgood2/ngpt/docs/usage/cli_usage.md

 ngpt --prettify "Explain markdown syntax with examples"
 ```

-This renders the AI's response with proper markdown formatting, including:
+This instructs the AI to generate properly formatted markdown responses, which are then rendered with appropriate formatting, including:
 - Syntax highlighting for code blocks
 - Proper rendering of tables
 - Formatted headers, lists, and other markdown elements